Factbox: Highlights of Wimbledon third day

-LONDON Highlights from day three of the Wimbledon championships on Wednesday (all times GMT):
+LONDON (Reuters) - Highlights from day three of the Wimbledon championships on Wednesday (all times GMT):

 - Five-times champion Venus Williams came back from a set down to beat China's Wang Qiang 4-6 6-4 6-1 on Court One.